 Promoting the Concept of Franchising

-FASA has been the guiding force of franchising in South Africa for over 36 years and the growth and stability of the sector is largely thanks to the work that FASA has done over the years to promote ethical franchising.
+FASA has been the guiding force of franchising in South Africa since 1979 and the growth and stability of the sector is largely thanks to the work that FASA has done over the years to promote ethical franchising.
 Considering that most international franchise associations were started in the 60’s (the USA, Canada), 70’s (UK, Germany) and 80’s (Australia), the formation of the Franchise Association in 1979 was testament to the integrity of those early South African franchisor members who voluntarily committed themselves to establishing a bone fide business format with high ethical standards.
 Their mandate then, and now is to:

 - Promote the concept of franchising as a viable business format to potential franchisors and franchisees.

 - Issue guidelines according to which sound franchise schemes should operate.

 - Apply a Code of Ethics to the industry and establish standards of international best practices.